Roman Missal

 The Lord be in my heart and on my lips, that I may worthily and becomingly announce His gospel.
 Amen.

-Dominus sit in corde meo, et in labiis meis; ut digne et competenter annuntiem Evangelium suum, Amen.
+Dóminus sit in corde meo, et in lábiis meis; ut digne et competénter annúntiem Evangélium suum.
+Amen.

-The priest goes to the Gospel side Of the altar and reads the Gospel.
+The priest goes to the Gospel side of the altar and reads the Gospel.

 STAND